-Initially the network engaged with the existing ARCs across What was the impact?
-England but the group quickly expanded to cover the So far, the group has held about 20 online meetings with rest of the UK.
-The group became known as the National presentations demonstrating the use of OR methods to COVID-19 Operational Research Network (N-CORN) address a wide range of issues arising from the pandemic. and included all relevant professional staff interested in For example, recent N-CORN presentations have concentrated on modelling to help organise the vaccine this area.
-The group has around 70 members who share resources using a Microsoft Teams site. roll-out for the UK population.
+Initially the network engaged with the existing ARCs across England but the group quickly expanded to cover the rest of the UK.
+The group became known as the National COVID-19 Operational Research Network (N-CORN) and included all relevant professional staff interested in this area.
+The group has around 70 members who share resources using a Microsoft Teams site.